-Grilling the pineapple slices gives this tiki-like cocktail a fun, summery feel and a little extra caramelized complexity.
+Grilling the pineapple slices gives this daiquiri recipe a fun, summery feel and a little extra caramelized complexity.
 After the fruit is charred, just muddle it; shake it with white rum, fresh-squeezed lime juice, and Créole Shrubb (an orange peel– and spice-infused liqueur); strain; and serve up, for a sneakily boozy drink to sip while you’re finishing up some grilled pork tenderloin or fish with fresh melon salsa on the grill.

 What to buy: Rhum Clément Créole Shrubb is a liqueur made with orange peel, spices, and rhum agricole, a Martinique-style rum made from sugarcane juice instead of molasses.
 You can find it in most well-stocked liquor stores or online.
 It is not to be confused with shrubs, which are fruit-based drinking vinegars.